 Your Work Rule Application and letter(s) of employment verification will be reviewed and you will be emailed if incomplete information has been provided on the Application or the letter(s) of employment verification.
 If everything is in order, you will be emailed approval of your participation in the Work Rule Program.

 In order to avoid having your schedule cancelled and late fees incurred because you cannot afford to pay the out-of-state tuition, please submit your Work Rule Application and letter(s) of employment verification by noon on the last day of priority registration for the semester you wish to participate in the Work Rule Program.
 The final deadline to submit a Work Rule Application and employment letter(s) for any semester is by noon on the final registration deadline.

-A new Work Rule Application and letter(s) of employment verification must be submitted each semester you wish to have your out-of-state tuition waived for the six (6) credit hour maximum.
+A new Work Rule Application and letter(s) of employment verification must be submitted each semester you wish to have your out-of-state tuition waived for up to the eight (8) credit hour maximum.

 The U.S. Armed Forces

-Members of the U.S. Armed Forces (or their spouse or dependent child) who have been on active duty for more than thirty (30) days with Permanent Change of Station Orders to Tennessee, are eligible to have their out-of-state tuition waived (see paragraph 4.5 of the Residency Classification Guide, Out-of-State Students Who are not Required to Pay Out-of-State Tuition).
+Members of the U.S. Armed Forces (or their spouse or dependent child) who have been on active duty for more than thirty (30) days with Permanent Change of Station orders to Tennessee or Fort Campbell, Kentucky, are eligible to have their out-of-state tuition waived.

-Or, perhaps you have separated or retired from the military within the past three years and are certified to receive Post-9/11 G.I. or Montgomery G.I. bill benefits.
+Or, perhaps you have separated or retired from the military and are certified to receive Post-9/11 G.I.
+Bill or Montgomery G.I.
+Bill benefits.
 You (or your spouse or dependent child) may qualify for a waiver of the out-of-state tuition under the Tennessee VETS Act.
-For additional information, please contact Veteran Student Services (firstname.lastname@example.org) at 865-974-1500, the Graduate School residency classifier, or refer to the Residency Classification Guide.
+For additional information, please contact the Veterans Resource Center by e-mail email@example.com, or by phone 865-974-5420.
+Additionally, you may contact the residency classifier in the Office of Graduate Admissions or review the Residency Classification Guide.